 ility Resource Center (ADRC) is a trusted source of information where people of all ages, abilities and income levels - and their caregivers - can go to obtain assistance in planning for their future long-term service and support needs.
 The ADRC is designed to empower older adults and persons with disabilities to make informed choices about their services and supports.
 Staff at the ADRC provide objective information and assistance to help people access private or publicly funded service programs.

 The Kansas Department for Aging and Disability Services has contracted with the Southwest Kansas Area Agency on Aging, which subcontracts with the state’s 10 other Area Agencies on Aging to function as individual parts of the ADRC.
-"In establishing this statewide network of ADRCs, we are creating a person-centered, community-based environment that promotes independence and dignity for individuals," said KDADS Secretary Kari Bruffett.
+"In establishing this statewide network of ADRCs, we are creating a person-centered, community-based environment that promotes independence and dignity for individuals," said acting KDADS Secretary Tim Keck.

 For individuals who are interested in a Home and Community Based Services (HCBS) program (Frail Elderly, Physically Disabled and those with Traumatic Brain Injury), or Money Follows the Person (MFP), the ADRC can conduct the functional assessment needed to determine eligibility for the appropriate HCBS program.
 For those interested in entering a nursing facility, the ADRC can inform individuals about their choices in long term care settings.
 The ADRC can complete a CARE assessment prior to nursing facility admission.